Py4Rpi/dir_synchro/README.md

 I used Python 3.8. in this project.

 There is only one external librariy to be used - dirhash.
-Othres are native python modules.
+Others are native python modules.

 ### Installing